shawnLeeZX/emacs.d/README.md

 Emacs has better package management mechanism for extensions than vim.
 I use `package.el`.
 See this [blog](http://batsov.com/articles/2012/02/19/package-management-in-emacs-the-good-the-bad-and-the-ugly/).

+Note that this is not an added functionalities.

 ## Copy Paste
 I use emacs in a termial, and by default inter-program copy and paste